How not to let a niggling shoulder get in the way of your surf trip

 - Either side of your spine where your Erector spinae muscle group is found, helping to release your overworked back line.
 A fuller cylindrical foam roller may be better at this job if you can get hold of one.

-- Rub a ball transversely (sideways) across your shoulders to help release tight Deltoids, and when a bit more pressure is applied; to friction the tendons of the Rotator Cuff muscle group that lie underneath your superior shoulder muscles.
+- Rub a ball transversely (sideways) across your shoulders to help release tight Deltoids.
+And when a bit more pressure is applied to just below the deltoids on the top of the arm; to friction the tendons of the Rotator Cuff muscle group that lie underneath your superior shoulder muscles.

 Consider these following techniques, depending what you have available to you: